Anushri-Sakhardande/Yashoda/README.md

 ## ❤️ Acknowledgements

+- Authors' mothers for the advice and guidance through their lived experiences<3
-- OpenAI for the powerful GPT API
+- OpenRouter for the powerful GPT API
 - Firebase for the free-tier backend
 - Flutter Devs for community packages and design inspiration
-- Authors' mother's for the advice and guidance

 ---